EDAR Mentors

 Antonio Morgan-Lopez Headshot

-Angela Moreland, Ph.D.
+Angela Moreland-Johnson, Ph.D.

-Angela Moreland, Ph.D., is an Associate Professor at the National Crime Victims Research and Treatment Center (NCVC) at the Medical University of South Carolina (MUSC), Department of Psychiatry and Behavioral Sciences.
-Dr. Moreland’s research interests focus on prevention, treatment, and consequences of interpersonal violence among disadvantaged populations; as well as dissemination and implementation of evidence-based practice for victims of interpersonal violence and their families.
-Dr. Moreland has expertise in consequences, stressors, and available resources and treatments related to substance use among women, with specific expertise in opioid use disorder and medication assisted treatment among women.
-Dr. Moreland serves as a core member of South Carolina’s 21st Cures Initiative, to improve access to treatment for opioid use disorder in South Carolina, as well as a Co-Investigator on the NIDA Clinical Trials Network Southern Consortium Node.
+Angela Moreland-Johnson, Ph.D., is an Associate Professor at the National Crime Victims Research and Treatment Center (NCVC) at the Medical University of South Carolina (MUSC), Department of Psychiatry and Behavioral Sciences.
+Dr. Moreland-Johnson’s research interests focus on prevention, treatment, and consequences of interpersonal violence among disadvantaged populations; as well as dissemination and implementation of evidence-based practice for victims of interpersonal violence and their families.
+Dr. Moreland-Johnson has expertise in consequences, stressors, and available resources and treatments related to substance use among women, with specific expertise in opioid use disorder and medication assisted treatment among women.
+Dr. Moreland-Johnson serves as a core member of South Carolina’s 21st Cures Initiative, to improve access to treatment for opioid use disorder in South Carolina, as well as a Co-Investigator on the NIDA Clinical Trials Network Southern Consortium Node.

 Rosaura Orengo-Aguayo, Ph.D.